Particular/NServiceBus.Bootstrap.WindowsService/README.md

 ### Deployment Size

 The Self Host does not need `NServiceBus.Host` (exe or pdb) however it does require a few more lines of setup code (see "How the code differs" below).
-The end result is that the self host approach is approximately 2.7MB smaller when self hosting
+The end result is that the self host approach is approximately 2.7MB smaller.

 ### Debugging

 The NServiceBus Host is a non-trivial piece of software, especially when you include its dependency on TopShelf.
 As such this dependency can add complexity to debugging issues.
-On example is that there can be issues with exceptions that are passed through TopShelf.
+One example is that there can be issues with exceptions that are passed through TopShelf.

 ### Controlling the entry point